mid2SUPAERO/ecoHALE/README.md

     make

 Note that the code will run without compiling the Fortran library, but it will run significantly faster when using Fortran.

-Note that the master branch is a development branch and may be unstable.
-Using a stable release is suggested.
-To do so, checkout a release using the git command:

-    git checkout v0.3.0

-This will use v0.3.0 of OpenAeroStruct, the most recent stable version.

 ## Usage